-2. The first page of your Weekly/Daily Plan begins with an outline of your weekly plan and “Square 2” activities that are Important but not Urgent.
+2. The first page of your Weekly/Daily Plan with an outline of your weekly plan and “Square 2” activities that are Important but not Urgent.
 Notice that the first column has Daily Disciplines for the week.
 Always check your Daily Disciplines before you fill up the rest of your day with other “stuff.”
 What are those Daily Disciplines?
 They could range from meditation, to exercise, to reading your devotional.
-You decide!

 4. A Most Important Tasks page.
 This page is designed to help you identify what really is important, why, your next steps, what you’ll need to accomplish them, and who’s help you’ll need along the way.

 5. And finally, a Quarterly Accountability Page.
 The page helps keep you on track and helps you see the big picture.